hat-open/hat-core/docs/components/gateway/devices/modbus.rst

 is calculated according to availability of all data associated with that `device_id`: in case all data of a `device_id` are not available, that devices is considered as ``DISCONNECTED``.

+Polling of data values can be enabled/disabled based on `device_id`.
+Initially, polling for all remote devices is disabled and has to be explicitly enabled.

 To enable communication between modbus master device and rest of the hat system, following event types are used: